caseyjmilne/arc-forge/readme.txt

 === ARC Forge ===
 Contributors: arcsoftware
-Tags: eloquent, orm, laravel, database, models Requires at least: 5.0
+Tags: eloquent, orm, laravel, database, models, mysql, query-builder Requires at least: 5.0
-Tested up to: 6.3
+Tested up to: 6.7
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Laravel Eloquent ORM integration for WordPress - Part of the ARC Framework
+Eloquent ORM integration for WordPress - Part of the ARC Suite

 == Description ==

 ARC Forge brings the power of Laravel's Eloquent ORM to WordPress, providing a modern, elegant database abstraction layer for your WordPress plugins and themes.
-As part of the ARC Framework, it enables developers to write clean, expressive database queries using familiar Laravel syntax.
+As part of the ARC Suite, it enables developers to write clean, expressive database queries using familiar Laravel syntax.

 **Key Features:**